OVERVIEW: The Wasserman Foundation’s global development grantmaking is fairly diverse, but tends to prioritize poverty alleviation.

 PROFILE: Established in the 1950s, the Wasserman Foundation was founded by entertainment industry mogul Lew Wasserman and his wife Edie.
-The foundation is highly transparent regarding its giving in all priority areas, but emphasizes poverty alleviation in its grantmaking.
-The foundation supports education, arts & culture, health, service and global initiatives.
+The foundation is highly transparent regarding its giving in all priority areas but emphasizes poverty alleviation in its grantmaking.
+The foundation's grantmaking programs include Education, Arts & Culture, Health, Service and Global Initiatives.

 Across the foundation, grants range from about $1,000 to over $1 million.
 Most Global Initiative awards range between $10,000 to $100,000.
 The foundation also supports a few human rights organizations, such as Human Rights Watch.

 Wasserman does not offer much insight for grantseekers beyond that it does not accept unsolicited grant applications or requests for funding.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)